Sahilo5657/cloud-cicd-project/README.md

-# Cloud Computing Semester Project — CI/CD Pipeline (Beginner-Friendly)
+# Cloud Computing Semester Project — CI/CD Pipeline

 This repo is a minimal **Student Management System REST API** (Flask + PostgreSQL) with a complete **CI/CD pipeline** using:
 - GitHub Actions (CI/CD)